Castilleja School: History

 Castilleja was founded in 1907 by Mary Ishbel Lockey.
-Originally from Montana, Lockey graduated from Stanford University in 1902, where she majored in English.
-She was a charter member of Alpha Phi and was the first Stanford Alpha Phi elected to Phi Beta Kappa.
+Originally from Montana, Lockey graduated from Stanford University in 1902, majoring in English.
+Lockey was a charter member of Alpha Phi and was the first Stanford Alpha Phi elected to Phi Beta Kappa.
 She was encouraged by Stanford's first president, David Starr Jordan, to start a school that would offer girls a comprehensive, college preparatory education.
 In its early years, some boys were allowed to take classes at Castilleja.

 The school's core values, known as "the 5 Cs," include conscience, courtesy, character, courage, and charity.

-In 1910, the school moved to its present location at 1310 Bryant Street, and the first structure was the administration building, designed by architect Roy C. Heald in American Craftman style.
+In 1910, the school moved to its present location at 1310 Bryant Street, and the first structure was the administration building, designed by architect Roy C. Heald in American Craftsman style.
 In 1926, the Castilleja chapel was designed by architect Birge Clark, in a complimentary design to the existing administration building.

 In 2007, Castilleja celebrated the 100th anniversary of its founding.

 Expansion proposal

 In 2016, Castilleja announced its intentions to build an underground parking garage and upgrade and replace buildings to increase enrollment to 540 students.
 Because of the scale of the proposed development in an R1 zoned neighborhood, the project has experienced considerable opposition among neighboring residents.
 One concern has been traffic impact.
-In June of 2022, the Palo Alto City Council approved the school's permit to expand the school's enrollment, renovate its campus, and build a parking garage.
+In June 2022, the Palo Alto City Council approved the school's permit to expand the school's enrollment, renovate its campus, and build a parking garage.

 Recognition

 Castilleja is accredited by the Western Association of Schools and Colleges and is a member of the National Association of Independent Schools, the National Coalition of Girls' Schools, and the College Board.
 In late 2007, the Wall Street Journal identified Castilleja School as one of the world's top 50 schools for its success.
 In 2009, Castilleja was given the highest accreditation rating by the Western Association of Schools and Colleges.
 Castilleja was named one of the Bay Area's Best Private Schools by San Jose Magazine.

-Castilleja is recognized as the 18th best private high school and the #2 girls high school in the United States by Niche.com in their 2023 rankings.
+Castilleja is recognized as the 18th best private high school and the #2 girls' high school in the United States by Niche.com in their 2023 rankings.